Locations:

 Stent

-A stent is a tiny metal tube that keeps your artery open to allow blood to go through better.
-Your healthcare provider can put in a stent after doing an angioplasty, which pushes aside a collection of plaque inside your artery.
+A stent is a tiny, metal tube that holds your artery open to allow blood to go through better.
+Your provider can put in a stent after doing an angioplasty, which pushes aside a collection of plaque inside your artery.
 Stents are permanent and can keep your artery from getting too narrow again.
+Other kinds of stents help keep airways or ducts open.

 Overview